ryankilf/growth-demo/README.md

 work please let me know and understand the sources that you wish to use first of all.
 I will not accept a speculative PR on this.
 * The way that the number of infections increase is pretty unsophisticated.
 Ideally it would take account of when people become at their most infectious, rather than simply doubling every n days.
 It would probably be better if it was based on R, instead.
+* It is _not very good_ on mobile.
+While some of this will be due to the amount of data, I would accept PRs which improve the experience on mobile.

 You can contact me on twitter to discuss these things. [@ryankilf](https://twitter.com/ryankilf).